ELITE FITNESS

 If You Have Overdeveloped Abs

-Some people have been doing excessive amounts of sit-ups and crunches all their life.
-They usually have overdeveloped abdominals which can literally pull their rib cage down.
-They also tend to have dominant internal obliques and weaker external obliques.
-This dominance of the abdominals and internal obliques can interfere with how their core stabilizes (and protects) the spine.
-For them focusing on plank variations that target the external obliques are going to be the most appropriate.
+Some people have done excessive amounts of sit-ups and crunches all their life.
+Because of that they have overdeveloped abdominals which can literally pull their rib cage down.
+They also tend to have dominant internal obliques and weak external obliques.
+This dominance can interfere with how their core stabilizes (and protects) the spine.
+For them, focusing on plank variations that target the external obliques are going to be the most appropriate.

 If You Have Tight Inner Thighs

-Another example would be if someone has tight hip adductors (inner thigh muscles).
-If you have the tendency to jut your hip out while standing or doing single leg exercises, you might be in this category.
-If that's the case, you may need to stay away from the plank variations that involve squeezing the legs together because these thigh muscles are already overactive.
+Another example is if someone has tight hip adductors (inner thigh muscles).
+If you have the habit of jutting your hip out while standing or doing single leg exercises, you might be in this category.
+If that's the case, you may need to stay far away from plank variations that involve squeezing the legs together because these thigh muscles are already overactive.

-And a case can be made for using each one of these.
-The important thing is to experiment and figure out which ones serve you best and take your core strength to the next level.
+And a case can be made for using each one.
+The important thing is to experiment and figure out which ones serve you best, help you feel better and build your core so it supports you for life.

 Kelan Ern

 P.S.
 For dozens of other tools and strategies to help you go further, faster on your fitness journey.
-Each week I share these fitness tips with my 'mind-body community' and do a monthly deep-dive on the fittest people on the planet inside the Mind-Body Breakthroughs newsletter.
+Each week I share these fitness tips with my 'mind-body community' along with deep-dives into the fittest people on the planet inside the Mind-Body Breakthroughs newsletter.